jonnyleealas/401-Reads/udemy/bst.md

 - Binary Search tree must be in order
 - left of the root is less than and right of the root is greater
 - Must create a class for node and a class for bst
 - Also we make root and point it to null so that we have a base layout for new instances of the class.
+We need to give the bst class an empty root.

 # Summary Node Class
 - We create a class with pointers to left, right, and value